kubeshop/monokle-action/CONTRIBUTING.md

 ## Deployment

+1. Update the version in package.json.

-1. Package the code in a bundle
+2. Package the code in a bundle

 ```
-npm run package
+npm run build && npm run package
 ```

-2. Update the version in package.json.

 3. Commit, tag and push the bundle within the repository